What Is The Physical Basis Of The Phototropic Response

 The model, refined over decades, works as follows:

 • The light-activated phototropins trigger the activity of other proteins, including members of the PIN family.
-And pIN proteins are auxin efflux carriers, meaning they sit in the cell membrane and pump auxin out of the cell. * In the presence of an auxin gradient, PIN proteins can be repositioned to different sides of the cell, directing the flow of auxin.
+PIN proteins are auxin efflux carriers, meaning they sit in the cell membrane and pump auxin out of the cell.
+Also, * In the presence of an auxin gradient, PIN proteins can be repositioned to different sides of the cell, directing the flow of auxin. * Due to the asymmetric phototropin activation, PIN proteins on the shaded side of the stem are instructed to pump auxin toward that side, while those on the lit side pump auxin away or maintain normal flow.
+This results in a net redistribution of auxin from the lit side to the shaded side of the stem or coleoptile.

 The Physical Result: Asymmetric Cell Elongation

-• The shaded side of the stem now has a higher concentration of auxin than the lit side.
-Worth adding: * This higher auxin concentration on the shaded side accelerates cell elongation in that region.
-Think about it: * The cells on the lit side, with lower auxin, elongate at a slower, normal rate. * The organ physically bends because one side (the shaded side) is growing longer and faster than the other.
-The plant curves toward the light source.
+Auxin does not directly cause cells to grow longer. * This higher auxin concentration on the shaded side accelerates cell elongation in that region.
+Practically speaking, at the optimal concentration found in the shoot, auxin stimulates cell elongation.
+Consider this: * The cells on the lit side, with lower auxin, elongate at a slower, normal rate.
+Its effect depends on its concentration. * The organ physically bends because one side (the shaded side) is growing longer and faster than the other.
+Still, the physical genius of the system is now revealed:

 Modern Molecular Insights: Refining the Model

-• The PKS Protein Family: Proteins like PKS1, PKS2, and PKS5 have been identified as crucial links between phototropin activation and the modulation of PIN protein activity.
-This leads to they help translate the light signal into the physical re-localization of the auxin pumps.
-Now, * Microtubule Reorientation: Auxin gradients also influence the orientation of microtubules in the cell’s cytoskeleton.
+• The Role of ABCB and AUX/LAX Transporters: Alongside PIN proteins, other transporter families (ABCB and AUX/LAX) help establish and maintain auxin gradients by controlling influx and efflux.
+Worth adding: they help translate the light signal into the physical re-localization of the auxin pumps. * Microtubule Reorientation: Auxin gradients also influence the orientation of microtubules in the cell’s cytoskeleton. * The PKS Protein Family: Proteins like PKS1, PKS2, and PKS5 have been identified as crucial links between phototropin activation and the modulation of PIN protein activity.
 This reorientation directs the deposition of cellulose microfibrils in the cell wall, making the wall more extensible on the shaded side and facilitating the physical elongation.

 The Physical Journey of a Photon to a Curve